In the past decade, enterprises have increasingly turned to open source software (OSS) to replace proprietary solutions, due to four factors:

 5. Do your end users like it?

-After the initial development, you still need to convince your content writers and administrators how to use the CMS.
-Many CMSs have trials or interactive demos online that will give your users a sense for what it’s like to use the system.
+After the initial development, you still need to convince your content writers and administrators how to use the CMS software.
+Many CMSs have trials or interactive demos online that will give your users a sense of what it’s like to use the system.
 Give them a chance to identify significant pain points so that your dev team can review whether they can create easy fixes for them.

 6. How mature is the product?

-The top three CMSs — Wordpress, Joomla and Drupal — are all mature products with at least 12 years of development behind them.
-That history ensures a level of stability that enterprises need, something that younger open source projects may not have reached yet.
+The three popular open source CMS providers — WordPress, Joomla and Drupal — are all mature products with at least 12 years of development behind them.
+That history ensures a level of stability that enterprises and advanced users need, something that other CMS platforms (particularly younger open source projects) may not have reached yet.